Search Results

 St Patrick's Primary School is a Catholic education provider in Kilmore, Victoria where we work collaboratively to maximise student outcomes.
 Enrolment Enquiry St Patrick's is currently taking applications for 2025.
 It is important to note that most year levels are already full for 2025 and applications for those year levels will be placed on the waiting list.
 We do not take applications more than 12 months in advance, so are currently not taking enquiries for 2026 and beyond.
 Applications for Prep 2026 open on Monday 3 March 2025.

-- Mass and Liturgy | St Patrick's Primary School Kilmore
+- Request Information Pack | St Patrick's Primary School Kilmore

-- Parents and Friends | St Patrick's Primary School Kilmore
+- Playgroup and Theraplay | St Patrick's Primary School Kilmore